-To be Held on September 17, 2020
+To be Held on July 3, 2023

-Notice is hereby given that the Annual General Meeting (the "Meeting") of the shareholders of Tower Semiconductor Ltd. ("Tower" or the "Company"), will be held at the offices of the Company, 20 Shaul Amor Street, Ramat Gavriel Industrial Park, Migdal Haemek 2310502, Israel, on Thursday, September 17, 2020, at 11:00 a.m.
+Notice is hereby given that the Annual General Meeting (the "Meeting") of the shareholders of Tower Semiconductor Ltd. ("Tower" or the "Company"), will be held at the offices of the Company, 20 Shaul Amor Street, Ramat Gavriel Industrial Park, Migdal Haemek 2310502, Israel, on Monday, July 3, 2023, at 3:00 p.m.
 (Israel time) for the following purposes:

-- 1. To elect 11 members to the Board of Directors of the Company to serve until the next annual general meeting of shareholders and until their respective successors are duly elected; - 2.
-To appoint Mr. Amir Elstein as the Chairman of the Board of Directors and approve his terms of compensation, subject to approval of his appointment to the Board under Proposal 1; - 3.
-To approve an amended compensation policy for the Company's directors and officers, in accordance with the requirements of the Israeli Companies Law, 1999, in the form attached to the Proxy Statement as Exhibit A (the "Amended Compensation Policy"); - 4.
+- 1. To elect nine members to the Board of Directors of the Company to serve until the next annual general meeting of shareholders and until their respective successors are duly elected; - 2.
+To appoint Mr. Amir Elstein as the Chairman of the Board of Directors and approve the terms of his compensation in such capacity, subject to approval of his election to the Board of Directors under Proposal 1; - 3.
+To approve the Company's compensation policy for directors and executive officers, in accordance with the requirements of the Israeli Companies Law, 1999, in its existing form as attached to the Proxy Statement as Exhibit A; - 4.
 To approve an increase in the annual base salary of the Company's chief executive officer, Mr. Russell Ellwanger; - 5.
-To approve the award of equity-based compensation to the Company's chief executive officer, Mr. Russell Ellwanger, subject to approval of the Amended Compensation Policy under Proposal 3; - 6.
-To approve amended terms of compensation for each of the members of our Board of Directors (other than with respect to Mr. Amir Elstein, whose compensation is addressed in Proposal 2, and Mr. Russell Ellwanger, whose compensation is addressed in Proposals 4 and 5), subject to approval of the Amended Compensation Policy under Proposal 3; - 7.
-To approve an equity grant to each of the members of our Board of Directors (other than with respect to Mr. Amir Elstein and Mr. Russell Ellwanger whose equity compensation is addressed in Proposals 2 and 5, respectively), subject to approval of the Amended Compensation Policy under Proposal 3; and - 8.
-To approve the appointment of Brightman Almagor Zohar & Co., Certified Public Accountants, a firm in the Deloitte Global Network, as the independent public accountants of the Company for the year ending December 31, 2020 and for the period commencing January 1, 2021 and until the next annual shareholders' meeting, and to further authorize the Audit Committee of the Board of Directors to determine the remuneration of such auditors in accordance with the volume and nature of its services.
+To approve the award of equity-based compensation to the Company's chief executive officer, Mr. Russell Ellwanger; - 6.
+To approve an equity grant to each member of our Board of Directors (other than with respect to Mr. Amir Elstein and Mr. Russell Ellwanger whose equity compensation is addressed in Proposals 2 and 5, respectively), subject to approval of each such director's election to the Board of Directors under Proposal 1; and - 7.
+To approve the appointment of Brightman Almagor Zohar & Co., Certified Public Accountants, a firm in the Deloitte Global Network, as the independent registered public accountants of the Company for the year ending December 31, 2023, and for the period commencing January 1, 2024 and until the next annual shareholders' meeting, and to further authorize the Audit Committee of the Board of Directors to determine the remuneration of such firm in accordance with the volume and nature of its services.

-In addition, shareholders at the Meeting will have an opportunity to hear from representatives of the Company's management, who will be available at the Meeting to review and discuss with shareholders the consolidated financial statements of the Company for the year ended December 31, 2019.
+In addition, at the Meeting, shareholders will have an opportunity to hear from representatives of the Company's management, who will be available at the Meeting to review and discuss with shareholders the consolidated financial statements of the Company for the year ended December 31, 2022.